appt-org/appt-website/src/data/code-samples/en/accessibility-role/net-maui.md

 .NET MAUI does not have built-in support for setting an accessibility role.

-By intercepting the handler changed event you can change the role of a custom component.
+By intercepting the handler changed event, you can change the role of a custom component.

 ```xml title="Component.xaml"
 <StackLayout>